 Sarah Tuberty, OTD Candidate

 Hello!
 My name is Sarah Tuberty, and I have a lived experience of a congenital hand difference.
 I am a graduate of Shriner’s Hospital for Children — Northern California with Dr. James as my hand surgeon.
 After earning a BS in Biology from Saint Mary’s College of California, I became an AmeriCorps volunteer, and then a flight attendant.
 In volunteering at the Philadelphia Shriner’s Hospital and my work on the Planning Team with Camp Winning Hands, I discovered the profession of Occupational Therapy.
 My life has been a journey of adaptation and understanding of the disability experience.
 These have been incredible assets to my professional education.
 Now, I am a Doctorate of Occupational Therapy candidate at Boston University.
-This website is my final capstone project, it is a culmination of three years of graduate-level studies with a personal emphasis on congenital hand differences.
+This website is my final capstone project, it is a culmination of 10 years of Camp Winning Hands work and three years of graduate-level studies with a personal emphasis on congenital hand differences.

 Dr. Michelle A James